Farrar Pond Residence

 Project Location: Lincoln, MA

-This garden is situated within a three-acre native hardwood forest overlooking Farrar Pond, one of the many ponds linked to Walden Pond, Thoreau’s historic home in Lincoln, Massachusetts.
-The design intent was to harmonize contemporary materials and design elements with this native plant palate and natural kettle and kame geology.
+This garden is situated within a three-acre native hardwood forest overlooking Farrar Pond, one of the many ponds linked to Walden Pond, the location of Thoreau’s historic home.
+The design intent was to harmonize contemporary materials and design elements with this native plant palate and kettle/kame geology.
 A rich tapestry of native plants that transform over the seasons weaves seamlessly with the existing forest.
-The sculptural fence flows through openings in the forest and over various ground plane materials, both defining and blurring boundaries.
-The landscape design reflects the client’s deep respect for land stewardship while asserting a contemporary design language that response to the client’s interest in art and sculpture.
+The landscape design reflects the client’s deep respect for land stewardship while asserting a contemporary design language that also responds to their interest in art and sculpture.